Impossibility of phylogeny reconstruction from $k$-mer counts: Acknowledgments

 \section{Acknowledgments}

-SR was supported by NSF grants DMS-1614242, CCF-1740707 (TRIPODS), DMS-1902892, and DMS-1916378, as well as a Simons Fellowship and a Vilas Associates Award.
+SR was supported by NSF grants DMS-1614242, CCF-1740707 (TRIPODS), DMS-1902892, DMS-1916378 and MS-2023239 (TRIPODS Phase II), as well as a Simons Fellowship and a Vilas Associates Award.
 BL was supported by NSF grants DMS-1614242, CCF-1740707 (TRIPODS), DMS-1902892 (to SR).
 WTF was supported by NSF grants DMS-1614242 (to SR), DMS-1855417 and ONR grant TCRI N00014-20-1-2411.